CSCfi/csc-user-guide/docs/support/tutorials/rstudio-or-jupyter-notebooks.md

 ```

 ## SSH tunnelling with PuTTy
-Both RStudio and Jupyter Notebooks also print out PuTTy instructions that have to be copied to PuTTy settings.
+Both RStudio and Jupyter Notebook also print out PuTTy instructions that have to be copied to PuTTy settings.
 The port numbers and compute node name may change from session to session.

 ```
     PuTTy: